WillForan/zim-wiki-mode/readme.md

 This package primarily provides convenient page linking and journaling by extending `dokuwiki-mode` and wrapping functions around `helm-projectile` and `helm-ag`.

+### Motivation
+Even though any editor can edit zim's plain text files, none are particularly efficient.
+Hopefully, `zw-mode` reduces that friction in emacs.

 ## Demo
 using zw-mode with evil-mode and leuven theme